dagraham/tklr-dgraham/README.md

 # Tklr

-Short for "Task Lister", pronounced "Tickler"
+Short for "Task Lister", pronounced "Tickler".

+**Preliminary and incomplete version** This notice will be removed when the code is ready for release.

 A task manager that adopts TaskWarrior's urgency approach to ranking tasks but supports the entry format, component jobs, datetime parsing and recurrence features of *etm*.
 Requires: Python, SQLite3, DateUtil and Textual.